SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/evolution_strategy.rst

 Evolution Strategy
 ==================

-Evolution Strategy (ES) maintains a population of individuals that evolve through mutation and selection.
-Unlike Genetic Algorithm, ES typically focuses on continuous optimization and uses different selection mechanisms.
+Evolution Strategy (ES) maintains a population of parent solutions and produces offspring through mutation and optional crossover.
+In each generation, lambda offspring are created by randomly perturbing the parents, all offspring are evaluated, and the best mu individuals are selected to form the next parent population.
+ES supports two selection schemes: (mu, lambda) selects parents only from offspring, discarding all previous parents; (mu + lambda) selects from the combined pool of parents and offspring.
+The mutation rate and the offspring-to-parent ratio jointly control exploration intensity and selection pressure.

 .. grid:: 2